 - Industrial economy links show how factory supplies and private provisioning influenced ritual economy; pubs and taverns broaden audience for rituals beyond palace space.

-- nikolai heir traditions cropped up in popular rites, reinforcing male-line succession signals through symbolic servings and fruit plates.
+- Nikolai heir traditions cropped up in popular rites, reinforcing male-line succession signals through symbolic servings and fruit plates.

 - There became a shift toward public toasts in urban taverns and pubs, enabling popular support to mingle with court signals into succession debates.